 A few years after Hephaestus’ initial exile from the Heavens, he made a plan to take revenge against his mother, Hera.

 As the story goes, Hephaestus built a golden chair with quick, invisible binds and sent it to Olympus.
 When Hera took a seat, she was trapped.
-Not a single one of the gods were able to break her out of the throne, and they realized that Hephaestus was the only one able to free her.
+Not a single one of the gods was able to break her out of the throne, and they realized that Hephaestus was the only one able to free her.

 Gods were sent to Hephaestus’ abode, but were all met with a single, stubborn retort: “I don’t have a mother.”

-Realizing the young god’s resistance, the Council of Olympus selected Ares to threaten Hephaestus into returning; only, Ares was scared off himself by a rancorous Hephaestus wielding firebrands.
+Realizing the young god’s resistance, the Council of Olympus selected Ares to threaten Hephaestus into returning; only, Ares was scared off by a rancorous Hephaestus wielding firebrands.
 The gods then elected Dionysus – kind and conversational – to bring the god of fire back to Olympus.
 Hephaestus, although holding his suspicions, drank with Dionysus.
 The two gods had a good enough time that Hephaestus completely let his guard down.

 Successful now in his mission, Dionysus ferried a very drunk Hephaestus to Mount Olympus on the back of a mule.
 Once back in Olympus, Hephaestus freed Hera, and the two reconciled.
 In turn, the Olympian gods made Hephaestus their honorary smith.